The Economic Review magazine offices in Nairobi experienced unusual excitement at the turn of the millennium.

 The property portfolio was worth US$100 million (Sh9 billion by 1999) – through its insurance arm, alone!

-The Ndegwa family operated Africa’s largest dry shipping dock between Cairo and Cape Town when they owned Inchcape Shipping (including a ‘garage’ for ships), but First Chartered sold out its interests.
+The Ndegwa family operated Africa’s largest dry shipping dock between Cairo and Cape Town when they owned Inchcape Shipping (including a ‘garage’ for ships).
+However, First Chartered sold out its interests.

-Ndegwa was an alumnus of Alliance High and Makerere, where he lectured in economics on his way to Harvard, before joining the government in 1965 as an advisor on economics and planning.
+Ndegwa was an alumnus of Alliance High and Makerere, where he lectured in economics on his way to Harvard.
+Afterward, he joined the government in 1965 as an advisor on economics and planning.

 He became the second governor of Central Bank of Kenya after Duncan Ndegwa in 1982, besides stints as chair of Kenya Commercial Bank and the National Bank of Kenya, Kenya Airways (whose privatisation he steered),

 Kenya Revenue Authority and Society for International Development, Kenya Chapter.
-He was also an international economic expert with the UN and assistant director of UNEP, besides authoring among others; Africa to 2000: Imperative Political and Economic Agenda (with Reginald H Green) in 1994.
+He was also an international economic expert with the UN and assistant director of UNEP.
+Besides these, he authored, among others, Africa to 2000: Imperative Political and Economic Agenda (with Reginald H Green) in 1994.

 The father of James and Andrew Ndegwa closed his gate on January 7, 1996 and was buried in a private ceremony.